FREE SHIPPING on orders of $85 or more

 First found in Worcestershire, but one of the first records of the name was found in Cheshire where Ranulf Higdon (Higden) (1280-1364), was an English chronicler and Benedictine monk of the monastery of St. Werburgh.
 His birth location was unknown but believed to be in the west of England.
 He is best remembered as the author of Polychronicon a long chronicle written in Latin which became very popular in the 15th century after it was translated into English in the late 14th century.

-More information is included under the topic Early Higdon Notables in all our PDF Extended History products.
+Another 23 words(2 lines of text) are included under the topic Early Higdon Notables in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Higdon surname or a spelling variation of the name include :